 Considering HDFC Bank is my main bank, this is quite inconvenient as I’m now forced to make online payments by credit card.
-The increase of AQB and service charges for second cheque book have been a disappointment too.
+The increase in AQB and service charges for second cheque book have been a disappointment too.

 Their SMS Alerts also seem to have gone for a toss.
 I invested some money (> their alert limit of Rs.5,000) in a mutual fund 3-4 days ago.
 The amount has been debited from my account but I’ve yet to receive an SMS confirmation.
 Salary has been credited to the account today afternoon but it’s close to midnight now and the SMS alert is yet to arrive with the good news. 😀

 Their phonebanking sucks big time and it takes ages for someone to respond.
 When they do, they end up asking you to reconfirm your details even if you’ve validated your T-Pin.
 Their phonebanking officers aren’t available 24X7, and even complaints / requests for a callback go unheeded now.

 Their staff seems clueless about what documents are needed in case of an address change.
 The phonebanking officer gave one answer, an officer at one branch gave a different answer, and another at a different branch yet another answer.
 Quite stupid really… like a body where one arm doesn’t seem to know what the other is doing! 😛